The amazing television coming to your screen this month

 Read more ...

-Heartthrob James Norton returns to our screens this Christmas in an eight-part, high-stakes gangster drama McMafia, an adaptation based of Misha Glenny's bestselling novel about organised Russian crime.
+Heartthrob James Norton returns to our screens this Christmas in eight-part, high-stakes gangster drama McMafia, an adaptation based on Misha Glenny's bestselling novel about Russian organised crime.

 The second series in this often baffling, reliably hilarious and predictably feel-good drama on Netflix.

 This season, Holistic Detective Dirk Gently has been trapped in the government organization of Blackwing for the last two months, unfortunately re-immersed in the nightmares of his childhood, and separated from Todd (Elijah Wood) and Farah (Jade Eshete).

 ITV is starting 2018 with a comedy about three women coming to terms with the passage of time – despite all the pilates, mindfulness apps and supplements they can get their hands on – written and directed by BAFTA winner Kay Mellor (The Syndicate, In The Club).Read more ...

 You have reached the limit of free articles.